Lab Startup Guide

 - Computers must be registered by a certified IT group for ethernet access.
 WiFi networks are also available in some campus locations.

-- CUIT provides some software for free via group licenses.
+- CUIT provides some software for free via group licenses, as well as access to discounted academic software pricing.

 Core Facilities and Shared Resources